Steven

 function(s).
 It should also be noted that, in some alternative

-implementations, the functions noted in the block may occur out of
+implementations, the functions noted in the block may occur out

-depending upon the functionality involved.
-It will also be noted
+reverse order, depending upon the functionality involved.
+It

-that each block of the block diagrams and/or flowchart
+will also be noted that each block of the block diagrams and/or

-purpose hardware-based systems which perform the specified
+special purpose hardware-based systems which perform the

-computer instructions.
+hardware and computer instructions.

 [0030] The terminology used herein is for the purpose of